Axel Rüger

 Axel Rüger (born 1968 in Dortmund) is a German art historian, curator and museum director.
 He led the Royal Academy of Arts in London from 2019 through 2024, and in March 2025 assumed the directorship of the Frick Collection in New York City.
-Previously, he served as director of the Van Gogh Museum in Amsterdam between 2006 and 2019, and worked as a curator of Dutch art at the National Gallery in London.
+Previously, he was director of the Van Gogh Museum in Amsterdam from 2006 to 2019, and worked as a curator of Dutch art at the National Gallery in London.

 Early life and education

 Rüger studied history of art at the Free University of Berlin from 1989 to 1993, and then from 1993 to 1994 at the University of Cambridge.
-At Queen's University at Kingston, Ontario, he commenced writing a dissertation on the Dutch painter and archtiect Bartholomeus van Bassen.
+At Queen's University at Kingston, Ontario, he commenced writing a dissertation on the Dutch painter and architect Bartholomeus van Bassen.
 While he continued his research on Bassen at the Radboud-Universität in Nijmegen in 1998 and 1999, he has not completed the doctoral degree.

 He completed internships at various museums, including at the Detroit Institute of Arts in the mid-1990s.